-HPOL, VPOL and ENVS are used to configure the composite sync generator used in LSM TV mode (no effect if LSM is only used with a VGA monitor).
+HPOL, VPOL and ENVS are used to configure the composite sync generator used in TV mode (no effect if XS is only used with a VGA monitor).

-The HPOL jumper can be used to invert or not the VGA HS signal (Horizontal Sync) to generate the composite output signal (TV mode)
+The HPOL jumper can be used to invert or not the VGA HS signal (Horizontal Sync) to generate the composite output signal (TV mode).

-The VPOL jumper can be used to invert or not the VGA VS signal (Vertical Sync) to generate the composite output signal (TV mode)
+The VPOL jumper can be used to invert or not the VGA VS signal (Vertical Sync) to generate the composite output signal (TV mode).

-The ENVS jumper can be used to enable or not the presence of the VGA VS signal (Vertical Sync) in the composite output signal (TV mode)
+The ENVS jumper can be used to enable or not the presence of the VGA VS signal (Vertical Sync) in the composite output signal (TV mode).

-If the LSM TV mode is used, these jumpers must be set-up according to EVS recommendations, which depend on LSM software version and CPU board model/revision:
+If the TV mode is used, these jumpers must be set-up according to EVS recommendations, which depend on software version and CPU board model/revision:

-With MPTC board A2/A3 or A2/A4, set up the jumpers as follows:
+With MTPC board A2/A4, set up the jumpers as follows: